The Top 3 Lessons for K12 IT Directors - ISTE Conference Recap

 Conference Recap: #ISTE20

-School staff and teachers didn’t want to learn new technology and techniques
+School admins and teachers who didn’t want to learn new technology and techniques

-Dollars were spent on technology that were not used in the classroom
+Dollars that were spent on technology, not spent on the classroom

 A few years ago, Poway USD established an official Education Technology Department and implemented these strategies: